imteekay/machine-learning-research/books/an-introduction-to-statistical-learning-wtih-applications-in-python/classification.md

   - The logistic function will always produce an **S-shaped curve** of this form: For large positive inputs, the function approaches 1, and for large negative inputs, it approaches 0.
 This helps in creating a clear decision boundary between different classes.
 - We use the maximum likelihood method to estimate the βs: β₀,β₁,...,βp.

+## Multiple Logistic Regression

+- In multiple logistic regression, we now consider the problem of predicting a binary response using multiple predictors.

 ## Questions

 - [ ] TODO: logistic regression